BILS/pipelines/nextflow/TranscriptAssemblyHisat2Stringtie/README.md

 ## Parameters

 * `reads`: The path to the reads in quotes.
-Read pairs must include the `{}` notation to dictate what a read pair is.
+The read pairs path must use the `{}` notation to define what a read pair is.
 * `genome`: The path to the genome assembly in quotes.
 * `paired`: True if the reads are paired, or false if single end.
 * `outdir`: The name of the results folder.